cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

+# PCF & Spring Workshop
-# Pivotal Software and Perficient St. Louis - PCF & Spring Workshop
+## Pivotal Software and Perficient St. Louis
 Cloud Native Application development with Spring and Cloud Foundry.
 Join Pivotal and Perficient for a full-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
 This workshop will introduce concepts of cloud-native and Spring application development along with Pivotal Cloud Foundry.
 The labs will leverage Spring Boot and Actuator, Spring Data, and other Spring projects.

 **Events**